 Pour egg mixture directly over Hash browns, meats, and veggies.
 It will settle and spread on its own.

 Sprinkle with 2 cups of grated Cheddar Jack Cheese.

 If you’re making this a day ahead of time you’ll want to cover it with foil at this point.
 Store casserole in the refrigerator until you are ready to bake it.
 Then follow baking instructions below.

 If you’re making it on Christmas morning… preheat your oven to 350°.
 Bake for 33-45 minutes.
 The egg mixture will “puff up” as it bakes and the cheese will be bubbly and golden.

 TIP: Insert a knife into the center.
 If it comes out clean it is done.
-If it comes out “wet” egg mixture on the knife, it needs to bake a little longer.
-If it’s a tiny bit “moist” go ahead and remove from the oven.
-It will finish baking as it “rests”
+However, if it comes out “wet” egg mixture on the knife, it needs to bake a little longer.
+It may be a tiny bit “moist”, if so go ahead and remove from the oven.
+The casserole will finish baking as it “rests”

 Allow to cool for 10 minutes.
 This will help the casserole to finish cooking.

 Cut into squares with a knife.
 Garnish with toppings.
 I like to set out bowls of sour cream, salsa, hot sauce, and avocado slices.